Myofascial Release and Trigger Point Therapy in New York City

 - Focus on areas of tension and restricted glide.

-- Pace adjusted to your comfort.
+- Pace adjusted to your comfort and sensitivity.

-- Simple home care tips if needed.
+- Simple home-care tips between visits if needed.

 Many clients feel lighter movement and less pulling after a session.
-Mild soreness is possible as tissue adapts.
+Mild soreness is possible as the tissue adapts.

 Ready to feel looser and more mobile?